sanya-thakur/E-Commerce-Application/README.md

 - Created a function to send **selected product details** to the backend when the "Add to Cart" button is clicked.
 - Implemented **state management** to dynamically update the UI when a product is added to the cart.
 - Displayed a confirmation message to notify users when a product is successfully added.

+## Milestone 18: Fetching Cart Data

+In this milestone, we implemented functionality to **retrieve cart data** for a logged-in user, allowing them to view the products they have added to their cart.

+### **Backend: Creating an Endpoint to Fetch Cart Data**
+- Developed a **GET** endpoint (`/api/cart`) to retrieve the cart contents for the authenticated user.
+- Queried the database using **Mongoose** to fetch only the products stored in the user's cart.
+- Implemented **error handling** to manage scenarios where the cart is empty or the user is not authenticated.

+### **Frontend: Displaying Cart Data**
+- Created a function to **fetch cart data** from the backend when the cart page loads.
+- Used **state management** to dynamically update and display the list of products in the cart.
+- Displayed important product details such as **name, image, quantity, and price**.